CristopherMasserini/Hurricane/README.md

 This file is for creating the visualization of the storm data processed in the data_processing.py file.
 These visualizations are designed to be used either with the dashboard of independently.

-The file uses the plotly library for the geo-plotting.
-This may require additional installation.
+This uses geopandas and descartes which may need additional installation.